uhasker/getting-things-done-in-next-js/src/chapter10/04-project-page.md

 }
 ```

-We can add projects now.
+Now we can add projects.

 ### Adding Navigation

-Let's make all projects into links:
+Let's make all projects into links, so that we can navigate to the individual project pages:

 ```tsx
 <div className="flex flex-col">